integrations/terraform-provider-github/CONTRIBUTING.md

 export GITHUB_TEST_USER_TOKEN=
 ```

+Note that the above `GITHUB_TEST_ORGANIZATION` variable does not have a corresponding `GITHUB_ORGANIZATION` environment variable for use outside of tests.
+The `GITHUB_ORGANIZATION` variable was deprecated in version 5.0.0 of the GitHub Terraform provider, and the sole way to configure an organization is to use the `owner` provider block configuration or the `GITHUB_OWNER` variable.

+Use the `GITHUB_TEST_ORGANIZATION` variable only in acceptance tests, only to specify an organization owner.
+This is useful in provider scenarios that are valid for both individual and organization owners and need to be tested appropriately.

 See [this project](https://github.com/terraformtesting/acceptance-tests) for more information on how tests are run automatically.

 ### GitHub Personal Access Token